achen2424/network-based-app-dev/Mongoose/README.md

 ## Overview
 ## Setup
 Install all necessary Node.js packages by using the command:\
-`npm i express morgan ejs method-override luxon uuid`
+`npm i express morgan ejs method-override mongoose`